- Fire Stations

 220 Lakeshore Drive

-Station 6 serves the south central areas of the city including the Hot Springs Mall, St Joseph’s Hospital, and Oaklawn Racetrack.
-The station was built in 1995 to replace the old Station 6 that was located at Oaklawn and Third streets.
+Station 6 serves the south central areas of the city including the Hot Springs Mall, CHI St. Vincent Hospital, and Oaklawn Racing Casino Resort.
+The station was built in 1995 to replace the old Station 6 that was located at 433 Oaklawn Street.
 The department still utilizes the drill tower located there for training.
-It houses one pumper (Engine 6), a ladder truck (Truck 10), and a rescue vehicle (Service 1).
-Station 6 is staffed daily with a district captain, a lieutenant, two driver / operators, and a firefighter.
+It houses one pumper (Engine 6), a ladder truck (Truck 10), and a rescue vehicle (Rescue 2).
+Station 6 is staffed daily with a district captain, a lieutenant, two driver/operators, and a firefighter.

 Golf Links Road Station